Neats29/neats29.github.io/source/_posts/waitbutwhy.md

 Tim urban is an internet nerd.

-He was sent to this planet to observe a phenomenon, break it down to its absolute core elements and then describe it in a memorable way using analogies, diagrams and humour.
+He is my favourite blogger of all time, sent to this planet to observe a phenomenon, break it down to its absolute core elements and then describe it in a memorable way using analogies, diagrams and humour.

 He is a master at creating layers of abstraction.
 He introduces small building blocks and lines them up neatly until you come away with a deep understanding of a complex topic.
 So it’s not surprising that his posts are tens of thousands of words or more long.